NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 }
 ```

-#### Example
+#### Example: Aliases

-GraphQL query that uses a GraphQL fragment to get specific properties from two portions and give them aliases in the response.
+GraphQL query that uses a GraphQL fragment to get specific properties from two portions and give them aliases in the response:

 ```bare_GraphQL
 {